gradientspace/frame3Sharp/README.md

 - [**tinyfiledialogs**](https://sourceforge.net/projects/tinyfiledialogs/) is a cross-platform library with zlib license that can show native file open and save dialogs.

-# Dependencies

-frame3Sharp is built on several other libraries/components which are not included in this repo.
-These need to be added to your Unity project yourself.
-Or, you can start with one of the samples in the [frame3SharpSampleApp](https://github.com/gradientspace/frame3SharpSampleApp) repository, which does include these other projects.

-- **geometry3Sharp** [github](https://github.com/gradientspace/geometry3Sharp).
-This C# codebase should be included in your project as code (or possibly a compiled DLL, but that is currently untested)

-- **DOTWeen Unity package** [link](http://dotween.demigiant.com/).
-Also available in the Unity Asset Store, for free.
-Used for animations in some places.
-Removable with minor effort, if you prefer. *This dependency will likely be removed in the near future*

-- **Oculus Utilities for Unity 5** [link](https://developer3.oculus.com/downloads/).
-Because frame3Sharp is designed to support VR, there a few classes that must access the OVRInput to enable use of Oculus Touch controllers.
-Currently these files are not included, so you must install this component in your project, or delete any references to **OVRInput** in the code (affects 3 files, which are not used if you are not using VR).

 # Documentation / etc